Paula Arcos

-Paula Arcos Poveda (born 21 December 2001) is a Spanish handball player who plays as a right back for CB Atlético Guardés and for Spain internationally.
+Paula Arcos Poveda (born 21 December 2001) is a Spanish professional handball player who is currently playing at CS Gloria 2018 Bistrița-Năsăud after having played for Norwegian side Vipers Kristiansand until they went bankrupt in 2025.
+She also features in the Spanish national team.
 She made her Olympic debut representing Spain at the 2020 Summer Olympics.

 She was included in the Spanish squad in the women's handball competition for the 2020 Summer Olympics.